 I look forward to seeing you all on campus as Patriots!

-My name is Patrick Money, and I am a Senior Admissions Counselor for the Office of Admissions at George Mason University.
+My name is Patrick Money, and I am an Assistant Director of Admissions for the Office of Admissions at George Mason University.
 I have lived in Northern Virginia my entire life and attended high school at Lake Braddock Secondary School.
 I had an amazing experience as an undergrad while earning my Bachelor of Arts in Psychology here at Mason.
 This area is an incredible place for young people to explore options both professionally and socially - an opportunity I took in full, which ultimately led to a college career I thoroughly enjoyed and would not trade for anything.

 One of my favorite memories was when I made my initial decision to come to Mason back in 2006 after I saw the Men’s basketball team reach the final four live at the Verizon Center!